Skip to content

 cd my-project

 Copy the example environment file, then bring everything up.
-The scaffold’s docker-compose.yml includes a kozou service that runs kozou dev, so a single command brings the full stack online: PostgreSQL, the REST layer, and the bundled Admin UI plus MCP HTTP server.
+The scaffold’s docker-compose.yml includes a kozou service that runs kozou dev, so a single command brings the full stack online: PostgreSQL and a kozou service serving the bundled Admin UI, the MCP HTTP server, and the in-house REST layer, all in-process.

 Terminal window